 Overnite Transportation Truck Accident Attorneys

-Originally a subsidiary of Motor Cargo, Overnite Transportation was purchased by UPS freight in August 2005.
-As a LTL (less than truckload) solution, the company name was changed to UPS Ground Freight, Inc. Since its founding in 1935, the company expanded throughout the 1950s to 1970s, operating along the eastern U.S. seaboard and into Tennessee.
+Formerly a subsidiary of Motor Cargo, Overnite Transportation was purchased by UPS freight in August 2005.
+As an LTL (less than truckload) solution, the company name was changed to UPS Ground Freight, Inc. Since its founding in 1935, the company expanded throughout the 1950s to 1970s, operating along the eastern U.S. seaboard and into Tennessee.
 By the late 70s, it expanded its routes as far westward as Indiana and Missouri.

 The acquisition of Overnite Transportation through a buyout was in response to the FedEx Corporation purchasing the west coast LTL giant Viking Freight, and East Coast giant American Freightways.